ArgoRobots/Sales-Tracker/README.md

 ## Introduction

-**Argo Sales Tracker** is an app designed to help small to medium sized companies manage their finances.
-It was created out of the need for a one-time payment solution, as most existing sales trackers are subscription-based, overpriced, and overcomplicated.
-Argo Sales Tracker offers advanced features while remaining easy to use, filling the gap between basic spreadsheets (e.g., Excel or Google Sheets) and enterprise-level software.
+**Argo Sales Tracker** is a Windows app designed to help small to medium sized companies manage their finances.
+It was created out of the need for a one-time payment solution, as most existing sales trackers are subscription-based, very overpriced, and have a high learning curve.
+Argo Sales Tracker offers advanced features while remaining easy to use, filling the gap between basic spreadsheets and enterprise-level solutions.

 ## Features

-- **Importing data from spreadsheets**: import your existing sales, purchases, products, or other data from a spreadsheet.
+- **Import data from spreadsheets**: import your existing sales, purchases, products, and other data from spreadsheets.
-- **Track Purchases and Sales**: Add and manage purchases and sales.
+- **Track Purchases and Sales**: Add purchases and sales.
-- **Accept returned products**: Track returned products and the reasons they were returned.
+- **Return products**: Track returned products and the reasons they were returned.
-- **Accountants Integration**: Keep track of accountants working with the sales data.
-- **Product Management**: Add, edit, and organize your products with ease.
+- **Product management**: Add, edit, and organize your products with ease.
-- **Receipts and Exporting**: Export receipts and sales data for your records.
+- **Receipts**: Attach receipts to your transactions and keep them organized.
-- **Custom Date Ranges**: Filter purchases and sales with custom date ranges.
+- **Custom date ranges**: Filter transactions using custom date ranges.
-- **Charts and Analytics**: Visualize your data using charts to gain insights into sales trends and performance.
+- **Analytics dashboard**: Visualize your data using charts to gain insights into sales trends and performance.

 ## Technologies used